sitwithariadne/website/src/two-kinds-of-thought.md

 Learning how to put thoughts into buckets: good or bad.

-I did some editing.
 This is the Buddha talking to mendicants (followers subsisting on food and essentials obtained via begging)

+This is [Sujato's](https://en.wikipedia.org/wiki/Bhante_Sujato) translation.
+I have edited for brevity.

 > Mendicants, before my awakening — when I was still unawakened but intent on awakening — I thought:
 >